 When looking at n8n vs dify, all security and compliance responsibilities fall on the customer, requiring additional resources, expertise, and time.

-Monitoring, analytics and management
+Monitoring, analytics and observability

 |